spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/installation/linux.rst

       sudo docker run -it --rm --privileged -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix <IMAGE_NAME>/ubuntu:ubuntu22.04``

-4. Then, you can check if GUI scripts work by running the following command:
+4. You can test whether GUI scripts are available by running the following command in your Docker container:

    .. code:: bash

       sct_check_dependencies

-   If GUI scripts are enabled, you should see all green ``[OK]`` results without any errors.
+   You should see two green ``[OK]`` symbols at the bottom of the report for "PyQT" and "matplotlib" checks, which represent the GUI features provided by SCT.

 Option 5: Hard-core Installation-less SCT usage
 -----------------------------------------------